-Category Expression Description for which, for which currently Selects a set subject to some condition.
-Selects the attributes from a set that satisfy a predicate that uses variable attributes. in range for Defines a set with the 'in range' syntax, subject to some condition. number of The number of elements in a set. sum of The sum of the values of the elements in a set. includes, does not include Whether or not a set contains a particular attribute. is empty, is not empty Whether or not a set contains any elements. with some abnormal value Collects together those attributes that have had an abnormal value. contains only high (low, normal) values Detects cases in which every attribute in a set has high, low or normal values. contains only values within Detects cases in which every attribute in a set has a normal value, to within some percent of normal percentage tolerance. as groups from Displays a group name for each attribute in the set, rather than the attribute as names name.
-Displays just the names of the attributes in a set, rather than the names and values
+Category Expression Description for, for current Selects a set subject to some condition. for which, for which currently Selects the attributes from a set that satisfy a predicate that uses variable attributes. in range for Defines a set with the 'in range' syntax, subject to some condition. number of The number of elements in a set. sum of The sum of the values of the elements in a set. includes, does not include Whether or not a set contains a particular attribute. is empty, is not empty Whether or not a set contains any elements. with some abnormal value Collects together those attributes that have had an abnormal value. contains only high (low, normal) values Detects cases in which every attribute in a set has high, low or normal values. contains only values within Detects cases in which every attribute in a set has a normal value, to within some percent of normal percentage tolerance. as groups from Displays a group name for each attribute in the set, rather than the attribute name. as names Displays just the names of the attributes in a set, rather than the names and values